Federal workers take on odd jobs to make ends meet

 Blum decided to capitalize on the busy winter travel season in Arizona to help make ends meet after she stopped getting paid for her government contract work as a lawyer in immigration court in Tucson.
 She says she has no choice but to continue to work unpaid because she has clients who are depending on her, some of whom are detained or have court hearings.

 But she also has bills: her Arizona state bar dues, malpractice insurance and a more than $500 phone bill for the past two months because she uses her phone so heavily for work.
-Blum has been tapping every source she can to keep herself afloat — even her high school- and college-aged children — and is even thinking about driving for Uber and Lyft as well.
+Blum bills the government for her work, but the office that pays her hasn’t processed any paychecks to her since before the shutdown began.
+So she’s been tapping every source she can to keep herself afloat — even her high school- and college-aged children — and is even thinking about driving for Uber and Lyft as well.

 “So after working in court all day I’m going to go home and get the room super clean because they’re arriving this evening,” she said of her Airbnb renters.